How to Find Out What Something Is Worth

 - Price Guides - Beckett for sports cards, Overstreet for comics, Red Book for coins

 When comparing, look for items in similar condition.
 A mint condition item will sell for much more than a worn example of the same thing.
+The fastest workflow is to scan the item first to nail down exactly what it is, then search sold listings using that precise name—half the difficulty of comps is knowing the right search terms.

 Method 3: Professional Appraisal